 National Flood Insurance Program Community Rating System

 Information can help homeowners reduce their flood risk by making them aware of the flooding problems in their neighborhood, and the potential solutions to the continual suffering that results from repetitive flooding.
-Mitigation - or actions taken to reduce risk - to address these repetitive loss properties will ultimately be instrumental in reducing the overall costs to individual homeowners as well as the National Flood Insurance Program.
+Mitigation, or actions taken to reduce risk, will ultimately be instrumental in reducing the overall costs to individual homeowners as well as the National Flood Insurance Program.

 The Community Rating System is a voluntary program designed to reward a community for doing more than meeting the NFIP minimum requirements to reduce flood damages.
 Communities can be rewarded for activities such as reducing flood damage to existing buildings, managing development in areas not shown in the floodplain on the Flood Insurance Rate Map (FIRM), protecting new buildings from floods greater than the 100-year flood, helping insurance agents obtain flood data, and helping people obtain flood insurance.
 The reward for these activities comes in the form of reduced premiums for flood insurance policy holders.

 Improving emergency preparedness and public awareness activities are two areas where Kenner has improved recently, so that we make our residents, businesses, and visitors more aware of not only infrastructure activity, but also steps that individuals can take to help improve the community around flood and storm water issues.

 Part of the CRS process is to define areas of repetitive flood loss and analyze ways those areas can have mitigation reduce flood risks.
 That process was completed September 28, 2018.

 View the September 2018 RLAA (PDF).